samerlahoud/tutorial-lpwan-iot/5GWF-19/general-framework.md

   - Adapt and leverage existing cellular technology (Cellular IoT)
   - Develop a clean-slate technology

-### Plan
-- Put statistics from ABI
-- Go in depth in Cellular techno
-- Give an example of non-cellular and lorawan
-- Compare and conclude for cellular

 ### The Cellular Internet of Things
 - mMTC requirements have led to the development and standardization of three 3GPP Cellular IoT technologies:
     - *Extended Coverage GSM for the Internet of Things (EC-GSM-IoT)*